Alan Little (footballer): Coaching and managerial career

-Little was forced to retire due to injury in May 1986 and stayed at Hartlepool, where he was given the opportunity of coaching the juniors.
-He was later appointed assistant to manager John Bird, and when Bird became the manager at York City in September 1988, Little went with him as assistant manager.
+Little was forced to retire due to injury in May 1986 and stayed at Hartlepool, where he was allowed to coach the juniors.
+He was later appointed assistant to the manager John Bird.
+When Bird became the manager at York City in September 1988, Little went with him as assistant manager.
 In October 1991, after an unsuccessful three years, Bird was sacked.
 The new manager, John Ward, retained Little as his assistant.
 Under Ward, York became a stronger side and in the 1992–93 season made a push for promotion.
 However, in March 1993, Ward left to manage Bristol Rovers, leaving Little in charge.

 His first game as York manager was a 5–1 win away to promotion rivals Barnet.
 York eventually finished fourth in the Third Division and had to settle for a play-off place.
 After a 1–0 aggregate win over Bury in the semi-finals, York gained a place in Second Division by beating Crewe Alexandra on a penalty shoot-out at Wembley Stadium.

-The following season, York almost repeated the feat, but were beaten in the Second Division play-off semi-finals by Stockport County.
-There were other highlights during Little's time at York, most notably the League Cup wins over Manchester United in 1995, and Everton in 1996.
-However, York's overall form under Little deteriorated and after a run of 10 games without victory he was sacked on 15 March 1999.
+York almost repeated the feat the following season but was beaten in the Second Division play-off semi-finals by Stockport County.
+There were other highlights during Little's time at York, most notably the League Cup wins over Manchester United in 1995 and Everton in 1996.
+However, York's overall form under Little deteriorated, and after ten games without victory, he was sacked on 15 March 1999.
 York were relegated that season having only dropped into the relegation zone on the last day of the season.

 In April 1999, Little returned to his old club, Southend United, after the resignation of Alvin Martin, helping them to avoid the drop into the Football Conference at the end of the season.
 He also helped them survive a serious financial crisis by slashing the wage bill and rebuilding a much cheaper side.
 His dismissal on 28 September 2000 came as a surprise as, despite a poor start to the season, it came after a five-game unbeaten run that saw 'the Shrimpers' rise to 10th in the Third Division.
 He was replaced by David Webb on 2 October 2000.

 In June 2001, he was appointed Chief Scout at Hull City, managed by his older brother Brian.
 On 12 October 2001, Little was appointed as manager of former club Halifax Town.
 With only three league wins before falling ill with appendicitis in March 2002, Little was sacked.
-Halifax were relegated to the Conference at the end of the season and went out of business six years later.
+Halifax was relegated to the Conference at the end of the season and went out of business six years later.

+Death

+Little died on 8 August 2024, at the age of 69.